davidpolaniaac/polallel/README.md

 ## `rxParallel`

 The rxParallel function is used to call an asynchronous operation for each element of the array with the possibility of indicating the number of concurrent executions and retries for each element.
-This function uses reactive extensions
+This function uses reactive extensions and return a Observable

 ```
 USAGE